 Infertility is defined as the inability of a couple to conceive even after trying for more than a year.
 Infertility can be because of problems in either of the partner.
-There is 33% possibility that the problem lies purely with the female.
-Remaining one third is because of the male partner and the rest is because of combined causes.
+There is a 33% possibility that the problem lies purely with the female.
+The remaining one-third is because of the male partner and the rest is because of combined causes.
 Almost in 20% of the cases, the cause of the infertility is not determined.

 Female Infertility is of Two Types

-Female infertility can be caused because of the number of factors.
+Female infertility can be caused because of a number of factors.
 They are summarised below: